-- seek airlines and hotels that offer group discounts, - look for packages that are all-inclusive-transfers, activities/tours, catering/meals, facilities, and accommodations, - be proactive and book ASAP, - go off-season during a non-prime time of year, - tie it to an existing event.
-If your team is already travelling to a conference, trade show, or customer meeting, piggy back on the event to hold your retreat,
+- look for airlines and hotels that offer group discounts, - shop for packages that are all-inclusive-transfers, activities/tours, catering/meals, facilities, and accommodations, - be proactive and book ASAP, - go off-season during a non-prime time of year, - tie it to an existing event.
+If your team is already traveling to a conference, trade show, or customer meeting, piggy back on the event to hold your retreat,

-- rent a house or cabin and each part of your team take on a meal.
-This can be less expensive than individual hotel rooms and restaurants, - don't be afraid to negotiate with venues, outfitters, restaurants, hotels, etc.
+- rent a house or cabin and get members of the team take on a meal.
+This can be less expensive than staying in individual hotel rooms and group dinners at restaurants, - don't be afraid to negotiate with venues, outfitters, restaurants, hotels, etc.